astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 ##### Summary

-Verifies that configuration has been attached to this object.
+Verifies that config has been attached to this object.

 ##### Parameters